Dealing with feelings

 Don't worry about that.
 In this field, you must learn to endure!
 Now let's move on!

 For a long time, emotions have been viewed unwelcome in the workplace.
 The prevailing belief has been that emotions should be left outside the workplace, and talking about life outside one's work has been deemed unprofessional.
 In recent years, however, more focus has been placed on emotions at work.
 The attention is increasingly directed toward understanding the importance of people bringing their entire spectrum of emotions to the workplace.
-After all, they are people, not robots.
+After all, we are people, not robots.

 According to research, denying or conceiling emotions can increase feelings of stress in the body.
 If you are not allowed to show your discomfort or express what bothers you, your stress levels may increase.
 Hiding emotions can be exhausting.
 A lot of energy may be spent ensuring that no one notices what you're actually thinking or how poorly you are doing.
 Lacking a sense of authenticity or the feeling of being fully oneself may lead to internal conflicts and an increased risk of burnout.